RiffleSystems/riffle-website/src/pages/essays/prelude.md

 This is an uncontroversial stance in backend web development where SQL is commonplace.
 It's also a typical approach in desktop and mobile development—many complex apps use SQLite as an embedded datastore, including Adobe Lightroom, Apple Photos, Google Chrome, and [Facebook Messenger](https://engineering.fb.com/2020/03/02/data-infrastructure/messenger/).
 In client-side web development, the relational model is less common, although there have been prominent exceptions, including [Datascript](https://github.com/tonsky/datascript), an in-memory Datalog implementation for UI development, and [SQL.js](https://sql.js.org/#/), which compiles SQLite to run in a browser.
-In many ways, powerful end-user focussed tools like [Airtable](https://www.airtable.com/) are thematically similar: Airtable users express data dependencies in a spreadsheet-like formula language that operates primarily on tables rather than scalar data.
+In many ways, powerful end-user focused tools like [Airtable](https://www.airtable.com/) are thematically similar: Airtable users express data dependencies in a spreadsheet-like formula language that operates primarily on tables rather than scalar data.
 We think relational queries in the client UI is a pattern that deserves to be more widely used.

 ### Fast reactive queries provide a clean mental model